Interactive sculptures for everyone!

 After developing the negatives by hand at home, I printed copies of each location and began scribbling over them with tracing paper and acrylic pens.

-I picked 3 colours, and approached it with the idea that one would represent an object or sculpture placed within the space, one would capture the movement of people interacting with the areas, and the other would convey a feeling or emotion.
+I picked three colours, and approached it with the idea that one would represent an object or sculpture placed within the space, one would capture the movement of people interacting with the areas, and the other would convey a feeling or emotion.

 The tracing paper allowed any illustration to be placed upon any space, enabling me to create a visual representation of how we might utilise public space and explore the impact of embellishments and added shapes within these areas.